arangodb-helper/arangodb/README.md

 by a colon.
 The purpose of this option is to limit the access rights of the process in the Docker container.

+* `--dockerEndpoint endpoint`

+`endpoint` is the URL used to reach the docker host.
+This is needed to run the executable in docker.
+The default value is "unix:///var/run/docker.sock".

 Future plans
 ------------